Give yourself time to settle in

 Know your reasons for moving abroad

 If you don’t know why you are moving to the specific country, maybe reevaluate moving there.
 I moved to Mexico because I’ve wanted to live there since I was 21 to improve my Spanish, enjoy sunny weather year round, and teach English abroad.
+But you may want to move for another reason.
+Let’s say you want to relocate to Canada for the purpose of a family reunion.
+In this case, you need to qualify for a spousal sponsorship in Canada, which is one of the various means of moving there.
 Knowing your goal will help you to better plan for the move!

 …and keep in mind: for whatever reason you are moving abroad, this is YOUR EXPERIENCE.
 You decide whether to stay or go back home, but don’t give up easily!
 The best experiences are on the other side of your comfort zone!
 Get ready to be open, learn new things, live fully, and make the best of it!
 I hope you found my tips for moving abroad to be helpful!